 CO2 mosquito traps emit carbon dioxide to attract adult mosquitoes, and these traps yield a very high catch rate.
 However, due to battery and bait limitations, they can only be deployed for less than 24 hours; adult mosquitoes are still alive and viable for arbovirus testing when these traps are collected the next day.
-Mosquitoes must be fresh in order to test for the viral RNA that is present in an arbovirus-infected mosquito.
-The mosquitoes that are trapped in CO_2 traps do not yield the same population information as New Jersey Light Traps.
+Mosquitoes must be fresh to test for the viral RNA that is present in an arbovirus-infected mosquito.
+The mosquitoes that are trapped in CO2 traps do not yield the same population information as New Jersey Light Traps.
 Instead, CO2 traps attract host seeking female mosquitoes.
 Male mosquitoes are certainly captured by these traps as well, but it is thought that they are attracted to the female mosquitoes that have already been trapped.
-Another theory is that males will swarm around a host animal (or in this case a CO_2 baited trap) to mate with the females that will be attracted to said host.